 Fashion is probably the last thing we think of when someone dies, but what to wear to a funeral is just as important when paying your respects, as the words you say about the departed.
 The recent passing of Karl Lagerfeld, a respected figure in fashion brings to mind the importance of fashion at funerals.
 Respectful and tasteful clothing is of course the best way to go when attending a funeral.
-So don’t expose too much cleavage or don the mini-est of all mini skirts.
+So, don’t expose too much cleavage or don the micro of all miniskirts.

 THE COLOUR CODE

 As a sign of mourning, dark coloured clothing works best unless the dress code specifies otherwise.
-You wouldn’t want to attract unwanted attention in say yellow or detract from what’s important in loud prints rather than block colours.
+So, go for black or navy and stick to matte fabrics.
+You wouldn’t want to attract unwanted attention in say yellow or detract from what’s important in loud prints rather than solid colours.

 MAKING FUNERAL FASHION YOUR OWN

-Of course, you’ll want to inject some personal style to your outfit, I mean it’s a funeral not school, so don’t shy away from details and texture.
+That being said, you’ll still want to inject some personal style to your outfit, it’s a funeral not school, so don’t shy away from details and texture.
 A beautiful peplum skirt works just as fabulously as a velvet dress, brocade trousers or ruffles shirt.
 Anything over knee length is most appropriate but tights would surely save a mini skirt look if required.
-If you’re thinking of reaching for a bustier, you’re best saving that for a date night outfit.
+If you’re thinking of reaching for a bustier, you’re best saving that for the date night bustier outfit.

 YOUR BEST FOOT FORWARD

-What you wear on your feet is just as important.
+What you wear on your feet to a funeral is just as important as the clothing.
 More conservative footwear like court heels, ballet flats or loafers are desirable.
-So best to leave your trainers, stripper heels or flip flops in the car.
+Therefore, try your best to leave the trainers, stripper heels or flip flops in the car.

 Lastly, it is important to remember, that although a funeral is not a fashion show, in the midst of mourning and a solemn occasion, your fashion really does show.
 If all else fails when finding what to wear, go for formal, simple and sophisticated wardrobe staples.